What Is a Closed Mortgage?

 Rate Stability

-For fixed-rate closed mortgages, the interest rate is locked in for the duration of the term, which can provide stability and ease in budgeting, especially in a rising rate environment.
+For fixed-rate closed mortgages, the interest rate is locked in for the duration of the term, which provides stability and ease of budgeting — especially in a rising rate environment.

 Longer Terms Available